Looking for the best postpartum underwear?

 Cons: not suitable for C-section, sizes run small

 The band sits just under your hip line and is quite discreet under clothes.
-We wouldn’t recommend these if you have a C-section as the band will rub at you incision area.
 The breathable, cotton fabric makes them very soft and can aid the recovery of any perineal stitches.
-They come in a big variety of colors and pretty lace edges.

 Postpartum Underwear Basics